zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ## Podcast Recording and Events

 We have multiple spaces available to accommodate any size podcast or event.
-Whether its a 1 on 1 interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear. (and we can travel!)
+Whether its a one on one interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear.
+(Yes, we can travel!)

 We also shoot live video and stream your episode out to your fans so they can be here experiencing it with you!